Hex MCP Server

 - continue_thread: Add follow-up questions to an existing Thread

-The Hex MCP Server will use the default data connection as a source for any Thread it creates.
-The Hex MCP Server can only answer text-based prompts; currently it is not possible to upload files to your conversation and pass them along to Hex.
+The Hex MCP server can only answer text-based prompts.
+It is not currently possible to upload files to your conversation and pass them along to Hex.

 Configure the Hex MCP Server